 By this point, you should have thought through what type of peer-to-peer campaign to launch and have considered pairing it with an event.

 Now we’re getting into the nitty-gritty.
-Let’s talk about the four steps you need to take to plan your peer-to-peer campaign: set fundraising goals, determine the timeline, find a platform, and recruit team members.
+We’ll share some peer-to-peer tips for actually planning your campaign.
+Let’s talk about the four steps you need to take to plan: set fundraising goals, determine the timeline, find a platform, and recruit team members.

 1. Set Your Fundraising Goals